frankmng/Professional-README-Generator/README.md

 - [License](#license)

 ## Installation
-Git clone, install node, and start this off.
+developers to quickly build and develop a readme with ease.
+Please use it as it is a great tool to save time on after building your future projects.

 ## Usage
-NA
+a

 ## Credits
-UCB, Stackoverflow, Opensource.org
+None

 ## License
-Licensed under <a href="https://opensource.org/licenses/MIT/">MIT License<a>.
+Licensed under <a href="https://opensource.org/licenses/GPL-3.0/">GNU General Public License v3.0<a>.
-See https://opensource.org/licenses/MIT/ for more information.
+See https://opensource.org/licenses/GPL-3.0/ for more information.

 ## Questions?

-Visit my github profile: <a href="https://github.com/frankmng" tartarget="blank>frankmng</a>
+Github username: frankmng

-Or you can contact me at <b>frankn@thisemail.com<b> if you have any additional questions!
+Visit my github profile: https://github.com/frankmng Or you can contact me at <b>frankn@gmail.comm<b> if you have any additional questions!